nloadholtes/synappio-client/Cookbooks/Email-Assurance-Cookbook.md

 >This is important!

->For email addresses to be maintained with the most recent deliverability information, you must PUT member updates on all the members in your database (within lists) at least once every 30 days.
-When an email address or list has not been touched in 30 days, we remove it from our database.
-If this happens, the email list and all members will need to be created in the API again.
 This API does not currently support scheduling jobs.
 You should set up a periodic task in your code to create jobs in the API.
 These periodic tasks can be utilized to set up ongoing monitoring and ongoing remediation.

 >Because the grades are being updated daily in our system, you can retrieve the member level grades for all lists daily or weekly.
 Export.csv does not PUT updates to the members on a list.